 Danish tenor Adam Frandsen is quickly gaining international attention for a lyric tenor voice that is “shining, effortless, and bursting with energy.”

-Recently the artist has performed Augustin Moser/Meitersinger von Nürnberg at Salzburg Easter Festival, Don Ottavio/Don Giovanni with Auckland Philharmonic Orchestra, Edgardo/Lucia di Lammermoor at Opera Hedeland, Alfredo/La Traviata at Danish National Opera, New Years Concert with Norrköping Symphony Orchestra, Tamino/Die Zauberflöte in Gothenburg, "Das Lied von der Erde" concert with Mahler Chamber Orchestra w.
+Recently the artist has performed as tenor soloist at Verdi’s requiem with Victoria Symphony, Canada; Augustin Moser/Meitersinger von Nürnberg at Salzburg Easter Festival, Don Ottavio/Don Giovanni with Auckland Philharmonic Orchestra (a collaboration between the Auckland Philharmonic Orchestra and New Zealand Opera), Edgardo/Lucia di Lammermoor at Opera Hedeland, Alfredo/La Traviata at Danish National Opera, New Years Concert with Norrköping Symphony Orchestra, Tamino/Die Zauberflöte in Gothenburg, “Das Lied von der Erde” concert with Mahler Chamber Orchestra w.
 Ion Marin, Alfredo/La Traviata at Kilden Kristiansand, Sir Edgardo di Ravenswood/Lucia di Lammermoor and Rodolfo/La bohème at Opera Hedeland, Ishmael/Moby Dick at Polish National Opera Teatr Wielki, Duke/Rigoletto with the Haifa Symphony Orchestra, Tamino/Die Zauberflöte, and Farinelli in the Tivoli Concert Hall with the Tivoli Symphony Orchestra, Copenhagen.

 Future highlights include among others Rodolfo/La Bohème at Taichung National Theater, Jaquino/Fidelio with Trondheim Symfoniorkester, Das Lied von der Erde in Kioi Hall, Tokyo, Junge Diener/Elektra and Narraboth/Salome at Royal Opera House Covent Garden London and Shephard/Oedipus Rex at Malmö Symfoniorkester,